CtrlK

 Completeness

-Clearly answers both what (interactive visualization with hover, zoom, pan, web-embeddable charts) and when (dashboards, exploratory analysis, presentations) with explicit 'Use when' clause and guidance on when NOT to use it.
+Clearly answers both 'what' (interactive visualization library with hover, zoom, pan, web-embeddable charts) and 'when' ('Use when you need hover info, zoom, pan, or web-embeddable charts.
+Best for dashboards, exploratory analysis, and presentations').
+Also includes explicit negative guidance for when NOT to use it.

 3 / 3